stassius/StableHoudini/README.md

 10. Bulk ControlNet preprocessing
 11. Work on a remote server with http authorization
 12. Use A1111 scripts like Ultimate SD Upscale right from Houdini
-13. Prepare datasets and train your own LoRAs right from Houdini using Kohya_ss connector
+13. Prepare datasets and train your own LoRAs right from Houdini using Kohya_ss connector.
+SD XL training profile inculded.

 ### Installation
 1. Install Automatic1111